Manage cookies

 olive oil

-Okay, that’s a more specific question we often get.
-There is a study that followed the diets of over 90,000 participants for 28 years.
-The conclusion: people who include olive oil in their diet have a 20% lower risk of heart disease, 17% lower risk of cancer, and 29% lower risk of neurodegenerative disorders.
-Just half a tablespoon is already beneficial, though the best effects are found at the aforementioned 3 tablespoons for women and 5–6 for men.
+Research confirms that even a small amount of olive oil is beneficial.
+A long-term study with over 90,000 participants found that those who included olive oil in their diet had a 20% lower risk of heart disease, a 17% lower risk of cancer, and a 29% lower risk of neurodegenerative disorders.
+Even half a tablespoon is helpful, though optimal effects are seen with the recommended 3 tablespoons for women and 5–6 for men.

-The Mediterranean diet
+The Mediterranean Diet

 olive oil